AV Research and Development (R&D) Partnership Fund - Stream 1

 Internship: 85 per cent initial payment; 15 per cent final payment.

 Fellowship: 90 per cent initial payment; 10 per cent final payment.

-If the collaborative project is an industry and post-secondary institution partnership, OCE will flow the funds to the post-secondary institution (Lead Applicant).
-If the collaborative project is an industry and industry partnership, OCE will flow the funds to the lead industry applicant (Lead Applicant).
+If the collaborative project is a company and post-secondary institution partnership, OCE will flow the funds to the post-secondary institution (Lead Applicant).
+If the collaborative project is a partnership among companies, OCE will flow the funds to the lead company applicant (Lead Applicant).